Truth's Triumph: Predestination

 The seed of the woman is predestined to eternal life and the seed of the serpent to damnation.
 There is neither choice nor chance in this.
 It was God's purpose from the foundation of the world.
 If we did not know this of God, we would know nothing of God and would attribute everything to our own natures.
 "Here reason keeps a great clamour, and saith, doth God make man to damn him?"
-Tomkinson replies with the old story of the pots discussing their potter.
-Thus, repentance is a sign of God's grace working, not what calls forth the grace in the first place.
+Tomkinson holds that repentance is a sign of God's grace working, not what calls forth the grace in the first place.
 People are not their own saviours because their efforts are always inadequate to the task.
 Those who live by good works and piety will get only the rewards of the law.
 On the other hand, what is in a person's heart is put there by God.
 Reason is at a loss here because it seems that God's requirements are so demanding, no one could satisfy them.
 Tomkinson retorts, "But what has God taken from you that has so weakened you?"
-Which is why Jesus came to call sinners, not the righteous.
-He gives the example of Mary Magdalen.
+Which is why he came to call sinners, not the righteous.
+He gives the example of Mary Magdalene.